BCCEC Chamber Committees 2021-2023

 Ease of Doing Business and SME Development Committee

-To promote the growth of small and medium enterprises through the mentor ship program and venture fund.
+The Ease of Doing Business and SME Commitee promote the growth of small and medium enterprises through the mentorship program and venture fund.
 To provide SME with the knowledge base through the Chamber Institute and HR Help Desks they require to be successful in a competitive environment.
 Support of the SMEs through the Chamber Institute, the HR Help Desk and the SME Division itself with the Apprenticeship Program and Venture Fund is an important offering of this Division.

-This Division recognizes the necessity of attracting new businesses and industries to Bahamian shores.
+This committee recognizes the necessity of attracting new businesses and industries to Bahamian shores.
 It works to develop ties and network with foreign Chambers in areas like South America and Indo-Asia to explore opportunities in areas such as lite manufacturing, trading centers, commercial banking, logistics and trans-shipment.
 Under the Ease of Business Bureau, we will determine ways to raise our ranking on the International Ease of Business Ranking (EBR) as well as identifying areas of local concern and impediments to business in The Bahamas.
-It is imperative to work with the Government and Civil Servants to understand the collection of data that deeds into this ranking, improve on these areas and this improve our ranking.

 Energy and the Environment Committee

 Energy reform is one of the single largest priority areas that the country is facing and the Chamber takes the urgency of this quite seriously.
 With energy costs at current levels, The Bahamas is not competitive as a nation.
 The ability to grow The Bahamas’ economy is severely stunted by energy costs.
-The environment remains a serious concern due ti the massive pressures that large-scale development puts in small island chains.
+The environment remains a serious concern due to the massive pressures that large-scale development puts in small island chains.
 More must be done to assure that developments are planned and executed in a way that is truly sustainable and respectful of our unique natural resources.
-Change is required urgently, given the need for alternative energy, waste-to-energy proposals, managing the dumps and creating power from his current liability and health risk.

 Family Island Development Committee